-The small synthetic compound FK1012 can trigger the homotypic dimerization of a fusion protein of the FKBP dimerization domain and the initiator caspase Caspase8.
-Thereby apoptotic cell death is activated, a method termed Apoptosis Through Targeted Activation of Caspase8 (ATTAC) (Pajvani al., 2005).
-The pharmacology of the ligand though is unknown and harbors an immunosuppressive activity.
-In analogy to this method, we have recently shown that Caspase8 fused to the mutated Tamoxifen-interacting estrogen receptor ligand binding domain (ER^{T2}) can be activated by Tamoxifen to induce apoptosis in a wide range of different cultured cell types that express this "inducible caspase" (Chu et al., 2008).
-In the past, Tamoxifen has been proven to activate protein function in tissues of all germ layers in aquatic vertebrates and mammalian model organisms.
-It works in embryos and adults and passes the blood brain barrier.
-Tamoxifen is an estrogen analogue, but the three known estrogen-receptors found in zebrafish do not respond to Tamoxifen (Bardet et al., 2002).
+The small synthetic compound FK1012 can trigger the homotypic dimerization of a fusion protein of the FKBP dimerization domain and the initiator caspase Caspase 8, thereby activating apoptotic cell death.
+This method is termed apoptosis through targeted activation of Caspase 8 (ATTAC) (Pajvani et al., 2005).
+However, the pharmacology of the ligand is unknown and harbors an immunosuppressive activity.
+Analogous to this method, we have recently shown that Caspase 8 fused to the mutated tamoxifen-interacting estrogen receptor ligand-binding domain (ER^{T2}) can be activated by tamoxifen to induce apoptosis in a wide range of different cultured cell types that express this 'inducible caspase' (Chu et al., 2008).
+In the past, tamoxifen has been proven to activate protein function in tissues of all germ layers in aquatic vertebrates and mammalian model organisms.
+It works in embryos and adults, and passes across the blood-brain barrier.
+Tamoxifen is an estrogen analogue, but the three known estrogen